ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : Indicates that the TEEP implementation sending this error requires attestation of the TEEP imlementation receiving this error.

+ERR_UNSUPPORTED_SUIT_REPORT (8)
+: Indicates that the TEEP Agent does not support the suit-cose-profile of the SUIT Reports which was sent by the TAM.
+The TEEP Agent must report the error code ERR_UNSUPPORTED_SUIT_REPORT supplying the supported-suit-cose-profiles.

 ERR_CERTIFICATE_EXPIRED (9)
 : A certificate has expired or is not currently valid.